EXPLAINER-When will PM Johnson send Britain back to work?

-British Prime Minister Boris Johnson is due next week to present a possible way out of the coronavirus lockdown to get the world's fifth largest economy back to work without triggering a second spike in cases.
+British Prime Minister Boris Johnson is due this week to present a possible way out of the coronavirus lockdown to get the world's fifth-largest economy back to work without triggering a second spike in cases.

 The government is obliged to review the lockdown by May 7 and Johnson has said he would like to set out a roadmap and a menu of options for easing restrictions.
 However, Johnson has also outlined five tests that must be met before the restrictions can be lifted in the country with the second-highest death toll in Europe after Italy.